VDliveson/VDliveson/README.md

 <br><br>

-#### I'm a software engineering student with experience in development in django & node.js
+#### I'm a software engineering student with experience in FullStack & Machine Learning

 <a href="https://vdliveson.github.io/">Visit my website here</a>